sgmurphy/wordpress-plugins/responsive-accordion-and-collapse/readme.txt

 == Description ==

 Thanks for visit our plugin.
-Need an awesome accordion FAq plugin then this is it.
+Need an awesome accordion FAQ plugin then this is it.
 Responsive Accordion is has buildup with excellent accordion FAq builder for wordpress.
 You can add unlimited accordion and collapse with unlimited color.You can easy sort your accordion position using backend.
 Responsive Accordion is built-in bootstrap.

 * [Accordion Pro - Live Demo](http://demo.wpshopmart.com/accordion-pro/)